zrythm/zrythm/doc/dev/m.css/doc/css/page-layout.rst

 background, spanning the whole page width in a :css:`#m-landing-image` element.
 The image is covered by :css:`#m-landing-cover` element that blends the image into the background on the bottom.
-On top of it you have full freedom to put any layout you need, for example a logo, a short introductionary paragraph and a download button.
+On top of it you have full freedom to put any layout you need, for example a logo, a short introductory paragraph and a download button.
 Note that the grid setup has to only wrap the content "below the fold", *not* the cover image.